-Except as may be otherwise expressly covered in this booklet, services or expenses for treatment of any condition including, but not limited to, obesity, diabetes, or heart disease, which is based upon weight reduction or dietary control or services or expenses of any kind to treat obesity, weight reduction or dietary control.
+Unless otherwise expressly covered under the Physician Preventive Benefits section of this booklet, services or expenses for treatment of any condition including, but not limited to, obesity, diabetes, or heart disease, which is based upon weight reduction or dietary control or services or expenses of any kind to treat obesity, weight reduction or dietary control.
 This exclusion includes bariatric surgery and gastric restrictive procedures and any complications arising from bariatric surgery and gastric restrictive procedures.
 (This exclusion does not apply to cardiac or pulmonary rehabilitation, diabetes self-management programs or plan-approved programs for pediatric obesity.)